ziadasem/StegoVault/README.md

 # 🖼️ StegoVault - Hide & Extract Text in Images with Password
-Note: this document is written with the help of AI.

 ## 🔹 Overview
 This project allows you to hide and extract text in images using steganography techniques.
 You can embed text from a PDF file or manual input into an image, and later extract it using a **secret key**.